-VW Golf R Tuned By Mountune Drag Races Stock Golf R, Audi RS3
+VW Golf R By Mountune Drag Races Stock Golf R, Audi RS3

 While in the drag race the two were neck and neck, the situation was vastly different in a rolling race from 50 mph (80 km/h) in comfort mode as the RS3 failed to keep up with Mountune’s Golf.
 It seems the seven-speed dual-clutch automatic of the VW kicked down quicker, allowing the souped-up R to have the edge over the Audi, not to mention the standard Golf R.

-In a second drag race – this time in sport mode and in third gear – the situation was reversed as the RS3 Sportback was quicker in the beginning, and even though the modified Golf R did gradually catch up, it ultimately had to settle for second place.
+In a second rolling race – this time in sport mode and in third gear – the situation was reversed as the RS3 Sportback was quicker in the beginning, and even though the modified Golf R did gradually catch up, it ultimately had to settle for second place.

 As for the brake test conducted at 70 mph (113 km/h), Mountune’s brake upgrade (£1,000 / $1,230) allowed the modified Golf R to reach a full stop slightly sooner than the RS3 while showing a major improvement over the standard brakes of the regular model.